erichengler/weekend-movie-sagas/README.md

 ## Future Plans

-I plan to return to this project in the future to add a function that allows users to delete a movie from the database.
-I would also like to add the ability for users to search through the movie list, add a like to a movie, and display the top 10 liked movies on a separate page.
+I plan to return to this project in the future and add the ability for users to search/filter through the movie list, add a like to a movie, and display the top 10 liked movies on a separate page.
+I would also like to update the add movie page with the ability to pick multiple genres for a movie (like the edit details page).

 ## Acknowledgement